 The idea was to make instruments up to 80 percent complete by design start instead of starting from scratch every time.
 As Steen usually describes it, the tendency has previously been that clients do not see much progress despite steep prices.
 So far, elements used in ‘Project A’ and ‘Project B’ have not been utilized in project ‘C’.
 Instead, software is developed from scratch every time which is expensive, time-consuming, and rarely a good solution.

 With Martin at the helm of managing the administrative tasks and strategic decisions, it became possible to free Steen’s skills into new and exciting product development.
-In addition, it became possible to think new ideas about GPower’s livelihood – ideas that among other things included an end of expensive and endless projects by delivering at the agreed time.
+Moreover, to think new ideas about GPower’s livelihood – ideas that, among other things, included an end of expensive and endless projects by delivering at the agreed time.
 Making that possible, it required, however, more employees as well as new facilities.

 Therefore, GPower moved in new premises by the end of 2017 which enabled to expand the staff and make room for product development.
 In addition to the fact that the move had a physical value in terms of the future focus on both project and product sales, it also had a mental value in terms of supporting GPower’s journey right now and for the next, many years.